Sublimation process is a rewarding craft, but like any other art form you have to face some challenges while learning it.

 6. Bleeding and ghosting

-Bleeding and ghosting are a very common mistake which people can do in sublimation as a beginner.
+Bleeding and ghosting is a very common mistakes in sublimation printing.
 Some common causes of these issues are.

 7. Light or blank areas in pressed substrate